havocp/mongo-scala-thingy/README.md

+Note: In the process of renaming this to https://github.com/havocp/beaucatcher

 This is a library for working with MongoDB objects that incidentally does simple JSON stuff too.
 It hides Casbah's `DBObject` with an API that uses a BSON/JSON syntax tree with optional conversion to case